Healthy Homes Assessment Upper Hutt

 Upper Hutt Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory for all Upper Hutt and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is mandatory in all Upper Hutt and New Zealand rental homes where it is reasonably practicable to put in.

-• Landlords and property managers must keep records that demonstrate the compliance with each Healthy Homes Standard that apply or will be in force during the tenancy of an apartment rental.
+• Landlords and property managers must keep records that prove the conformance to each Healthy Homes Standard that apply or will be applicable to your rental home.

-• Private landlords and property managers have to ensure their rental properties comply with the Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.
+• Private landlords and property managers must make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any new, renewed or varied tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider boarding house tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

-• All households which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes